lnxjedi/gopherbot/doc/DevNotes.md

 * Job scheduling (DONE)
 * Pipelines (DONE)
 * Remote plugin execution over ssh (ON HOLD)
-* GopherCI for CI/CD (IN PROGRESS)
+* GopherCI for CI/CD (DONE)

 ## Version 2 Final Release TODOs
 - TODO: Add admin "monitor \<channel\>" / "stop monitoring" to DM admin with all messages to a channel similar to debug, for use in plugin devel & troubleshooting
 - TODO: `makerobot.sh <name>` script the copies robot.skel and creates unit file and .env to be edited
 - TODO: Security:
   - DONE?: Squelch arguments in debugging messages when it's a DM - audit
-- TODO: Security: Return to drop priv full when thread OS state propagation fixed; issue #29613
+- DONE/TEST: Security: Return to drop priv full when thread OS state propagation fixed; issue #29613
 - TODO: Bugs & buglets:
   - DONE: Don't allow plugins to be scheduled, only jobs; too easy to create nil ptr deref by not supplying correct args to plugin
   - DONE: Squelch Replies to 'BotUser' users - use Say "UserName: foo"; slack webhooks can't be @mentioned.
 Easiest solution - add BotUser flag to Robot that's set in makeRobot and cloned.
 - TODO: Add tests for:
   - Parameter precedence (configured params, stored params, SetParameter)
   - Pipelines